Finture/Flowee-BPMS-Docs/content/update/minor/717-to-718/_index.md

 # Groovy version update

-Camunda 7 provides the Groovy script engine by default with the pre-packaged distributions.
-With Camunda 7.18, we bumped Groovy to version `2.4.21`.
+Flowee BPMS provides the Groovy script engine by default with the pre-packaged distributions.
+With Flowee BPMS.18, we bumped Groovy to version `2.4.21`.
 With this Groovy version bump, we decided to move away from the `groovy-all-$GROOVY_VERSION.jar` since newer Groovy versions [don't provide a `groovy-all-$GROOVY_VERSION.jar` anymore](https://groovy-lang.org/releasenotes/groovy-2.5.html).
-Therefore, you will find the following Groovy-related libraries in the Camunda 7.18 pre-packed distributions:
+Therefore, you will find the following Groovy-related libraries in the Flowee BPMS.18 pre-packed distributions:

 * `groovy-$GROOVY_VERSION.jar`
 * `groovy-jsr223-$GROOVY_VERSION.jar`